-Why am I not able to place market orders for some index and all stock option contracts at Zerodha?
+Why can't market orders be placed for certain index and stock option contracts at Zerodha?

-Market order AMOs are blocked for all monthly index options.
-However, you can place limit orders for any of these contracts at or greater than the best bid/ask price to instantly execute your trade like a market order.
+A market order in After Market Orders (AMOs) is blocked for monthly index options.
+However, limit orders can be placed at or above the best bid/ask price to execute trades instantly, similar to a market order.